HilaManor/Scene-Understanding-Based-on-Text-Detection/Insights.md

 - recurrent neural networks with implicitly learned characterlevel language statistics EP - trys to estimate the probability while considering the possible occurrences of missing or superfluous characters

+- Tesseract 4 for recognition - works well with straight angles

 #### End-to-End
 SEE - transform and crop before being fed into recognition branch